rlfitzgerald/Neko/PhaseSymmetry/README.txt

 DESCRIPTION:

-lowpassfilter.py is a port of some MATLAB code provided by Peter Kovesi of the Univeristy of Western Austrailia's department of Computer Science.
+lowpassfilter.py and phasesym.py are both ports of some MATLAB code provided by Peter Kovesi of the University of Western Austrailia's department of Computer Science.
 This code is used for the overall phase symmetry calculation.
 The original MATLAB source code is provided in the "refrences" folder, along with the paper in which the MATLAB source was refrenced and the phase symmetry calculation is explained.